pbing/ibex_wb/README.md

 The instruction and data memory interfaces are converted to Wishbone.

 ## Status
+- simulated with Verilator
-Simulated with Verilator and implemented in Vivado.
+- implemented in Vivado
+- programmed on FPGA board

 To be done:
-- implement on FPGA board
 - use debugger via JTAG or BSCANE2

 ## Linting with Verilator